Using Link Clustering to Assign Nodes to Overlapping Communities

 The resulting dendrogram looks like this:

-The leaves of the dendrogram (bottom-most objects) represent each link in the graph (\(E =\) 100 in this case), and the clusters are “link communities” (Ahn, Bagrow, and Lehmann 2010).
+The leaves of the dendrogram (bottom-most objects) represent each link in the graph (\(E =\) 398 in this case), and the clusters are “link communities” (Ahn et al. 2010).

-As we noted, because it is the links that got clustered, the nodes incident to each link can go to more than one cluster (because nodes with degree \(k>1\) will be incident to multiple links).
+As we noted, because the links are the ones that get clustered, nodes incident to each link can belong to more than one cluster (since nodes with degree \(k>1\) are incident to multiple links).

 We can then use the dendrogram information to return a list of node assignments to multiple communities.
 Let’s see the results with ten overlapping communities: